nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

-The `lineq` parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. `lineq 0"`selects an iterative method (default), `lineq 1` selects a dense matrix linear equation solver.
+The `lineq` parameter serves to select the numerical algorithm to solve the linear equations yielding the effective charges that represent the polarization of the medium. `lineq 0` selects an iterative method (default), `lineq 1` selects a dense matrix linear equation solver.
 For large molecules where the number of effective charges is large, the codes selects the iterative method.

 `zeta` sets the width of the Gaussian charge distributions that were suggested by York and Karplus to avoid singularities when two surface charges coincide.
-The default value is "zeta 0.98" this value was chosen to ensure that the results of the current implementation are as close as possible to those of the original Klamt and Schuurmann based implementation.
+The default value is `zeta 0.98` this value was chosen to ensure that the results of the current implementation are as close as possible to those of the original Klamt and Schuurmann based implementation.